 There was some discussion around whether the body of knowledge is applicable globally, and in general, outside of the non-English language issue, it seems that it is.
 The major part of the body of knowledge is considered about 90% applicable world-wide, with about a 10% as an adaption or translation layer to glue that 90% to international localized CX norms.
-The idea that a CX profession could pick up the phone to another CX professional half way across the world and speak the same language is seen is critical.
+The idea that a CX professional could pick up the phone to another CX professional half way across the world and speak the same language is seen is critical.

 The all or nothing approach to the body of knowledge and the expert level of CCXP, raised questions about those that only touch part of CX, or to whom CX is only part of their role, as well as those who are at the start of their CX career.
+The concern was to not 'exclude' CX professionals as well as non-CX professionals that may only interact, or may need to know, a part of the CX Body of Knowledge.
+There was a feeling that CXPA may need to focus specifically on such partners and stakeholders, rather than only expert CX professionals.

-Some participants the CCXP should be stratified to chart career progression, others vehemently opposed the idea of anything but an expert level certification.
+Some participants thought that the CCXP should be stratified to chart career progression, others vehemently opposed the idea of anything but an expert level certification.
 There was an idea that CXPA may be able to provide some system of interim level recognition using gamification, while leaving CCXP unchanged.

 Similarly, suggestions that a micro-credential, for say a certain application area, or for those that are not seeking expert CX status, elicited a similarly divided response.
 As mentioned earlier, some participants suggested that the CX credential may need to include other non-CX knowledge.
-Some suggested partnering with other professional organizations to provide CX knowledge to professionals to whom CX is not core, as well as to introduce essential non-CX knowledge to CX professionals.
+This was echoed especially by CX professionals that were now in senior leadership positions responsible for CX implementation, but doing less actual CX practitioner work.
+They felt that they needed to learn subjects like finance, economics and management, and wanted to learn them from CXPA rather than having to 'go outside' and find them elsewhere.
+This is not an uncommon sentiment of professional association members looking for such professional education.
+Some suggested partnering with other professional organizations to provide CX knowledge to non-CX professionals (as discussed above) as well as to introduce non-CX knowledge to CX professionals.